csmcallister/learning-data-science/README.md

 # learning-data-science
 A repo for learning Python and data science.
 # Description:

-This repo is a liberal arts student's attempt to learn the tools and methods of data science.
-As a former Peace Corps Volunteer that taught English, I believe the best way to learn and master something is to get to the point where you can teach the material yourself.
-To that end, you'll find in this repo several lessons (via Jupyter Notebook) that cover various data science topics.
-These lessons are meant to be accessible to anyone regardless of their education background, so long as they adhere to a few guiding principles:
-- Active Learning - you'll only learn by doing, so each lesson has plenty of (hopefully) engaging exercises.
-- Inductive Chain Learning - new concepts build upon mastery of old ones.
-- Self-Teach - YOU need to be your own best resource.
-In practice, all that really means is that you need to learn how to Google your questions quickly and efficiently.
+The best way to learn something is by teaching it.
+To that end, this repo contains notebooks on the tools and methods of data science.

+Although these lessons are meant to be approachable by anybody, a few guiding principles will help make the material stick:
+- Learn by doing
+- Only be confused by one thing at a time
+- When confused, google it

+Notebooks are ordered like levels in a video game, with the simplest/easiest material in the beginning and the more difficult/complex stuff near the end.
+I borrowed this idea from [Project Euler](https://projecteuler.net/), which is based on the idea that solving one problem will expose you to a new concept that allows you to undertake a previously inaccessible problem.
+So the determined learner will slowly but surely work his/her way through every lesson.

 # Table of Contents:
 #### Learn Python